Tuesday, December 31, 2024

 Samh 9.05.1342 8:00

-Geodor had slept well and was up before dawn heading to the capital of Anorraq, Tyrol City, and now sat in the waiting room of the castle palace awaiting an audience with the Count of Anorraq.
+Geodor had slept well and had been up before dawn, heading to the capital of Anorraq, Tyrol City.
+Now, he sat in the anteroom of the castle palace, awaiting an audience with the Count of Anorraq.

 “Ah, Viscount Elwynalam, what a pleasure to see you.
-I assume aside from the mishap right before you returned home that your mission went well?” the Count asked, shutting and locking the door behind him.
+I assume that from the mishap right before you returned home, your mission went well?” the Count asked after ushering him into his office, shutting and locking the door behind him.

-“I suppose that depends on what you mean by ‘going well.’”
+“I suppose that depends on what you mean by ‘went well.’”
 The Count raised his eyebrows but made no response.

 “Your information was correct,” Geodor continued after a moment.
 “The Xiepvuians have constructed a rather substantial base on the far side of our moon.
 I have no idea how they managed to do it, though.”

 “Well, that’s rather simple,” the Count responded.
-“It’s not as if we live in some sort of science fiction novel where every planet is inhabited by some strange-looking alien creature.
-Everyone in the solar system is a descendant of some human from Earth.
+“It’s not as if we live in a science fiction novel where some strange-looking alien creature inhabits every planet.
 Xiepvuians look just like us.
-I assume some of them or Samhis loyal to their money have probably assimilated on our planet and simply took a vacation to the moon to help work on it.
-As soon as it was up and going, they could have landed there directly.”
+I assume some have assimilated into our planetary population or they may have recruited Samhis loyal to Xiepvuian money or a combination of both.
+These people have taken a vacation to the moon to help work on the project.
+As soon as it had a stable launchpad and moonstation, they could have landed there directly.”

-“I did find three people working at the moonstation who seem to be involved,” Geodor said, handing him three paper files and a memory stick.
+“I did find three people working at our moonstation who are involved,” Geodor said, handing him three paper files and a memory stick.
 “Unfortunately, time ran out before I could do much more than scratch the surface of what was going on.
 I estimate they have been working on this for over a year.”

 “The biggest question is why?”
 Anorraq mused aloud.